zhouzhuang006/gitbook/skill/DesignPattern/Factory.md

         }
     }
     if (cal == null) {
+        // If no known calendar type is explicitly specified,
+        // perform the traditional way to create a Calendar:
+        // create a BuddhistCalendar for th_TH locale,
+        // a JapaneseImperialCalendar for ja_JP_JP locale, or
+        // a GregorianCalendar for any other locales.
-        if (aLocale.getLanguage() == "th" && aLocale.getCountry() == "TH") {
+        // NOTE: The language, country and variant strings are interned. if (aLocale.getLanguage() == "th" && aLocale.getCountry() == "TH") {
             cal = new BuddhisCalendar(zone, aLocale);
         } else if (aLocale.getVariant() == "JP" && aLocale.getLanguage() == "ja" && aLocale.getCountry() == "JP") {